CasualChampionships/CasualChampionships/README.md

 Here you must define the seed and the underlying dimension key for each of the three vanilla dimensions.
 You may leave the seed and/or the dimension key undefined, in which case a random seed and random dimension id will be used respectively.
-Be warned: if you use a random dimension ids, the game will not be able to persist over a server restart!

 Once you have configured this you can run `/casual config reload` or restart the server to allow these changes to take effect.